TEL: 410-284-1301

 _____Penalty on early withdrawal of savings

-_____Child Care Credit: Need social security or EIN number of child care provider, address, and amount paid
+_____Child Care Credit: Need social security or EIN number of childcare provider, address, and amount paid

 _____Educational expenses relating to post-secondary education – 1098 T